kristinmlee/census_data/censusData.md

     ## [22] "factor" "factor" "factor" "factor" "factor" "factor" "factor"
     ## [29] "factor" "factor" "factor" "factor" "factor"

-###### Step 2: Based on the learning file, make a quick statistic based and univariate audit of the different columns’ content and produce the results in visual / graphic format.
-This audit should describe the variable distribution, the % of missing values, the extreme values, and so on.

     #get structure of data frame
     str(census)